 Having studied the History of Art, Architecture & Design at Kingston University, Surrey (UK), I embarked on a full-time Master of Arts degree in Medieval & Early Modern Studies at the University of Kent where the subject of my dissertation was the life and works of the artist, Levina Teerlinc (1520-1576).
 I am continuing to research this female artist who was the first to be appointed to an official position of artist to any European court in 1546, when she first appears in the accounts of Henry VIII as king’s paintrix.

-I have written articles for various popular websites such as QueenAnneBoleyn.com, TudorsDynasty, On the Tudor Trail and the Tudor Society and am currently working with a documentary maker researching a previously unknown Tudor portrait when funds allow.
+I have written articles for various popular websites such as QueenAnneBoleyn.com, TudorsDynasty, On the Tudor Trail and the Tudor Society and am working with a documentary maker researching a previously unknown Tudor portrait when funds allow.
 These researches take time and a case of knowing where to look and being able to read and understand the original documents, if they exist.
 In addition, I’ve researched paintings in private collections and am continuing my research into the Wadlow portrait as and when time and funds permit.

 If you are interested in coming to any of my monthly talks for my own art history group, Ashtead Art Lovers, and joining in the discussion, visit Ashtead Art Lovers Monthly Talks to see what we will be looking at each month.
 You can also see what we have looked at during the past 12 years on the “What we have looked at before” page.
 There is a list of Study Days for those interested in taking a deeper inquiry into these subjects.
 These take place in my home, but I am very happy to travel to give any of these talks to interested groups.
 If you would like to discuss dates etc. please email me at firstname.lastname@example.org.